Powersurge/Class-Star-Tracker/README.md

 Key features:

-Enroll students and record their unique audio samples.
+-Enroll students and record their unique audio samples.

-Award stars for student performance, with the ability to add or remove stars.
+-Award stars for student performance, with the ability to add or remove stars.

-Undo actions to revert changes.
+-Undo actions to revert changes.

-Clear all stars for a fresh start.
+-Clear all stars for a fresh start.

-Sort students by name or stars.
+-Sort students by name or stars.

-Visual feedback with automatic scrolling to highlight star activity.
+-Visual feedback with automatic scrolling to highlight star activity.

 The app also includes a back-to-top button for easy navigation and a clean, user-friendly interface for managing student data.